-Table 4: Seasonal streamflow forecast for Melbourne's four major harvesting storages for January to March 2022 (Source: Australian Government Bureau of Meteorology)
+Table 4: Seasonal streamflow forecast for Melbourne's four major harvesting storages for January to March 2023 (Source: Australian Government Bureau of Meteorology)

-4 major harvesting reservoirs Jan - Mar 2022
+4 major harvesting reservoirs Jan - Mar 2023 (based on 'unpublished new' forecast provided by BoM)

-Thomson Near-median to High flow
+Thomson High flow

-Upper Yarra Near-median flow
+Upper Yarra High flow

-O'Shannassy Near-median flow
+O'Shannassy High flow

-Maroondah (Watts River & Graceburn Creek) Near-median flow
+Maroondah (Watts River & Graceburn Creek) High flow

-- 42. More generally, the Bureau of Meteorology climate outlooks issued on 10 February 2022 indicated for the period March to May 2021 approximately: - 45-60% chance of exceeding median rainfall. - 55-75% chance of exceeding median maximum temperature. - 43.
-These outlooks do not extend over the three years of the desalinated water order advice period, but indicate short term streamflow conditions.
-While a La Niña event remains active, the streamflow and rainfall forecasts do not indicate low or high streamflow conditions and as such has not influenced the advice for 2022/23.
+- 43. More generally, the Bureau of Meteorology climate outlooks issued on 9 February 2023 indicated for the period March to May 2023 approximately: - 60-70% chance of exceeding median rainfall. - 50-60% chance of exceeding median maximum temperature. - 44.
+These outlooks do not extend over the three years of the desalinated water order advice period, but indicate relatively short term conditions.
+While a La Niña event remains active, the streamflow and rainfall forecasts show mixed signals and as such have not influenced the advice for 2023/24.